Mustafabharmal/FlipCart-Clone/README.md

-Sure, here is your README with emojis for better visual appeal:

----

 # 🛒 Frontend E-Commerce Website Flipkart Using ReactJS

 Develop a frontend for an e-commerce website, similar to Flipkart, using ReactJS.
 The website includes features like user authentication, secure payment, order summary, delivery address selection, and responsive design.